nf-core/hlatyping/docs/usage.md

 ## Introduction

-The hlatyping pipeline can currently deal with two input formats: `.fastq{.gz}` or `.bam`, not both at the same time however.
+The `hlatyping` pipeline can currently deal with two input formats: `.fastq{.gz}` or `.bam`.
 If the input file type is `bam`, than the pipeline extracts all reads from it and performs an mapping additional step with the `yara` mapper against the HLA reference sequence.
-Indices are provided in the `./data` directory of this repository.
-Optitype uses [razers3](https://github.com/seqan/seqan/tree/master/apps/razers3), which is very memory consuming.
+Indices are generated using `yara`.
+OptiType uses [razers3](https://github.com/seqan/seqan/tree/master/apps/razers3), which is very memory consuming.
 In order to avoid memory issues during pipeline execution, we reduce the mapping information on the relevant HLA regions on chromosome 6.

 ### DAG with `.fastq{.gz}` as input